tdavidcl/ndspmhd-examples/MHD/test6-2Dorszag-tang-vortex/README-orstang.txt

 Run the code using ./2DSPMHD morstang.in
 Or with output to a file: ./2DSPMHD morstang.in >& morstang.out &

-Plot the results using "nsplash morstang_0*.dat"
+Plot the results using "splash morstang_0*.dat"

 Things to try
 --------------